 Vienna is surprisingly bike friendly for such a big city.
 Designated bike lanes make it easy for cycles to zip throughout the city.

-If you have a few days to spare in Vienna, you can even plan a biking trip to the UNESCO World Heritage Site of Wachau and enjoy Austria’s best wines!
+Lastly, beautiful and lush countryside surrounds Vienna.
+So, if you have a few days to spare in Vienna, you can even plan a biking trip to the UNESCO World Heritage Site of Wachau and enjoy Austria’s best wines!
+And yes, you can also do a guided bike tour of Wachau that includes wine tastings, too.

 Amusement parts promise smiles.
 And you’ll feel that same childlike joy when you go to visit Prater Park.